giampaolo/confix/docs/index.rst

 --------------------------------

 One of the key features of confix is that the config class is a definition of all your app configuration.
-If the configuration file declares a key which is not defined in the config class confix will error out.
+If the configuration file declares a setting key which is not defined in the config class confix will error out.
 This is useful in case you made a typo in your configuration file: failing sooner (application startup) rather than later is better.

 .. code-block:: python